dynamic-intelligence-lab/selective_resetting/README.md

 # selective_resetting

-Reference implementation of the selective-resetting method for parallel prefix scans proposed in "Generalized Orders of Magnitude for Scalable, Parallel, High-Dynamic-Range Computation" (Heinsen and Kozachkov, 2025), for Pytorch.
-Our method enables you conditionally to reset interim states at any step in a linear recurrence, however you want to reset them, _as you compute all states in parallel via a prefix scan_.
+Reference implementation of our method for selectively resetting interim states at any step in a linear recurrence, as we compute it in parallel via a prefix scan.

 ## Installing